makwaijun/personalwebpagev2/content/Poetry/Poetry4.md

 Old tales whispered from neural crevasses that none will ever find.

-These I scrawl on sepia parchment with a heart's reticent duress.
+These I scrawl on sepia parchment with a heart under reticent duress.

 Succinct as it should be.
 Not a second more and not a moment less.